Pelster's Magazine

 Mythos: Datteln sind auch nur Zucker?!

-The term sugar is used simultaneously for many different types of sugar.
-Classic household sugar consists of sucrose, a disaccharide, and is obtained from sugar beet or sugar cane.
-The types of sugar differ in their sweetening power.
-Sucrose is assumed to have a sweetening power of 100%, of which pure glucose from glucose has a sweetening power of 70%, fruit sugar from fructose has a sweetening power of around 120% and lactose has a sweetening power of 30% (1).
+Sugar is a term that encompasses many different types of sugar.
+Classic household sugar consists of sucrose, a disaccharide, and is obtained from either sugar beet or sugar cane.
+Different types of sugar differ in their sweetening power.
+Sucrose is considered a reference value with 100% sweetening power.
+In comparison, grape sugar (glucose) has a sweetening power of 70%, fruit sugar (fructose) around 120% and lactose only 30%.(1)

-Dates, on the other hand, are the fruit of the date palm and ripen until they are ready for harvest.
-They are then cleaned, sorted and freed of insects.
-They are then washed and sorted again so that they can then be treated with heat.
-Drying allows the moisture content in the dates to be adjusted, after which they are pasteurized and packaged (3).
+Dates, on the other hand, are the fruit of the date palm and are harvested when they are ripe.
+After harvesting, they are cleaned, sorted and freed of insects.
+Then they are washed and sorted again before being treated with heat.
+Drying allows the moisture content in the dates to be adjusted.
+They are then pasteurized and packaged.(3)

-Fresh dates have a high proportion of phenolic compounds (e.g. flavorings and colorings), antioxidants and carotenoids, although the antioxidants and carotenoids are lost in the drying process, but the phenols are formed in greater quantities.
-Fresh dates also have a higher moisture content and therefore a lower sugar content.
-In dried dates, this ratio is reversed and the sugar content is higher (3).
+Fresh dates have a high content of phenolic compounds, antioxidants and carotenoids.
+During the drying process, antioxidants and carotenoids are lost, but more phenols are formed.
+Fresh dates have a higher moisture content and therefore a lower sugar content.
+In dried dates, the ratio is reversed and the sugar content is higher.(3)

 Groceries